wix/Detox/docs/More.AndroidSupportStatus.md

 }
 ```

-The whole setup needs only a few lines of code.

-Please take a look at the [demo-react-native](../examples/demo-react-native) project to see a full example of how to add it to your project.
+Please take a look at the [demo-react-native](../examples/demo-react-native) project to see a full example with Android e2e tests.
-You must copy a few lines from settings.gradle, build.gradle, and DetoxTest.java.

 In case your project's RN version is at least 0.46.0 change the `oldOkhttp` configuration string to `newOkhttp`, in the `app/build.gradle` [here.](../examples/demo-react-native/android/app/build.gradle#L65)

+It's sad, that we had to expose this okhttp flag, the reason behind this quite long to describe here.

 Of course, this example is not the final way we're going to package and ship Android support in the future, so expect breakage.

+### Hybrid apps

 Detox test is a NO-OP in case it's not triggered by detox itself.
 So, it's safe to add it to your existing test suite.

 ## Synchronization
 Detox uses [Espresso's Idling Resource](https://developer.android.com/training/testing/espresso/idling-resource.html) mechanism to deeply sync with the app.
-Most of the synchronization is working as expected on our RN test project.

-One of the advantage of using standard tools like Epsresso is that you can register your own Idling Resources and Detox will fully respect them.
+One of the advantage of using standard tools like Espresso is that you can register your own Idling Resources and Detox will fully respect them.
+Just register them in the Detox instrumentation test case before calling `Detox.runTests(...)`.

 ## Core APIs (Matchers, Expectations, Actions)
 All Core APIs are 100% implemented.